dmbarbour/glas/docs/GlasDesign.md

 However, for extensibility and self-documentation, Glas encourages use of *labeled* data structures.
 Labels are encoded as paths through a sparse tree.
 For example, the label 'data' will normally be represented by path `01100100 01100001 01110100 0110001 00000000`, using null-terminated UTF-8 text.
 The labeled data is the data we reach by following this path.
 A 'variant' has a single label followed by data, while a 'record' forms a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) with different labels sharing path prefixes.

+The unit value can be represented by a singleton tree.
+Symbols and numbers will often be represented as variants terminating in unit.
+For example, `00010111` encodes byte 23, and `10111` encodes natural number 23.

 To efficiently represent labeled data, Glas systems favor a tree representation that compact non-branching paths, such as:

         type Bits = (compact) Bool list